dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel - Adoration

+Final

+I have updated my middle image with one that I am far more happy with.

-After a lot of thought I have decided that the theme of my project will be Adoration.
-The focus of my three images are my dog, Abu.
-The purpose of images in terms of being displayed would be to remind people of the things that matter most to them, whether that be a loved one or family pet.
+The main theme of my project is Adoration.
+It is based around my dog Abu and the main purpose of these images are to invoke feelings of love and happiness.
+It is to remind people of the things that truly matter most to them, these are typically loved ones and pets.

+For the focal points I have overlapping ellipses that make a clear image. outside of the image of my dog I have also placed hearts around the background to drive home the feeling of love and comfort.

-For the background (Black mask) I decided to go for a red background that symbolises love with a triangular pattern over the top with diagonal lines striking through them.
+The background itsef consists of a small triangular pattern with diagonal lines striking through them on a light red background that also represents love.

-The middle image that I currently have will not be used as I have a better image.